altanpazarli/rss_annotation_tool_test/README.md

 #### Logout Function

 1. a user should be able to log out
-2. a user should not be able add RSS feed after logout
+2. a user should not be able to add RSS feed after logout

 ##### Get Feed Function

 1. a registered user should be able to add new feed sources
-2. a user should be able to get get updates
+2. a user should be able to get updates
 3. a user should be able to see below data
 * Added by
 * Feed URL